Third Party App Style Guide

 #

-# Remember a style guide is JUST a suggestion, as long as you're consistent
+# Remember that a style guide is a suggestion.
+As long as you're consistent

 #